Living Lab Northern Rivers

 Here’s what we learned:

-- When they’re given the right tools, ordinary people can lead the way on the big issues affecting us all.
+- With the right tools, ordinary people can lead the way on the big issues affecting us all.